MoritzKopmann/elm_bloc/README.md

   ModelProvider(
     MyModel(),            // your raw model
-    stateView: MyView(),  // your StateView implementation )
+    stateView: MyView(),  // your StateView implementation
+    initialEvents: [],    // optional list of initial events to be triggered after model initialization )
   ```
   • Creates its own `ModelController` and **auto-disposes** it.